-A: It’s a pain in the butt to work here, and a lot is expected, so you probably don’t want to do it.
+A: It’s kind of hard to work here, and a lot is expected, so you probably don’t want to do it.
 But if you do, ask for an application at the counter.
-If you live far away, email email@example.com with subject heading “Employment.”
+If you live far away, email firstname.lastname@example.org with subject heading “Employment.”

 Clatter opened on April 14, 2017.
 It was a labor of love by locals who liked living in Frostburg, and wanted to keep the good things going.
 Along with friends, they gutted and remodeled a hundred-year-old building, re-using much of what they took out.

 The ultimate goal was to be a whole spot: a comfortable, top-notch espresso bar; a great place to eat, a great place to meet friends or find them, and a great place to listen to music.
 It wouldn’t be very big, but we would put our hearts into it.